 So what are some other ideas for who can be a mentor?
 Here are seven types of mentors you could look for in your organization as you embark upon a mentoring relationship.

-The mentor in a reverse mentoring relationship is the younger, less senior person in the organization.
+The mentor in a reverse mentoring relationship is the (typically, but not always) younger, less senior person in the organization.
 The key here, though, is that they are still the more experienced person in some critical area that the mentee (the older, more senior individual) wants to learn about.
 Don’t get hung up on age, though.
 The person could be the same age as you or even older; it has more to do with where you both fit in the hierarchy of your organization.

 A peer mentor is a coworker who holds a similar level of responsibility as you do in your organization.
-They are on the same level with you hierarchically speaking, and they often encounter comparable types of work issues and situations as you do.
+They are on the same level as you hierarchically speaking, and they often encounter comparable types of work issues and situations as you do.

 A practical mentor is someone you might seek if you need a real-world take on how to approach a problem or situation.
 While a practical mentor can inspire you, their main goal is to give you pragmatic advice that you can apply immediately to your work or life.
 Dr. Travis Bradberry comes to mind as a practical mentor that many people might look to for advice.
 His quality ideas on emotional intelligence can help solve countless interpersonal issues within organizations and teams.